swcarpentry/python-novice-inflammation/README.md

 ## Authors
 A list of contributors to the lesson can be found in [AUTHORS](AUTHORS)

+## License
+Instructional material from this lesson is made available under the Creative Commons Attribution (CC BY 4.0) license.
+Except where otherwise noted, example programs and software included as part of this lesson are made available under the MIT license.
+For more information, see [LICENSE.md](LICENSE.md).

 ## Citation
 To cite this lesson, please consult with [CITATION](CITATION)